 Are you an expat in Finland or travelling around the northern pearl just for fun?
-This is where you should head right now: Rauma Lace Week, the biggest and the most important summer event in Rauma, has just began.
-So in case you are around and you are thinking about what to do, Rauma is the place to be.
+This is where you should head right now: Rauma Lace Week, the biggest and the most important summer event in Rauma, is finally here.
+So, in case you’re around and thinking what to do, Rauma is the place to be.

 You can make lace even by dancing, as shown by Mirku Flika dance group at the opening ceremony of Rauma Lace Week in 2015.

 For tourists, and locals too, the most fascinating part of Rauma Lace Week is a peek in the inner courtyards of Old Rauma, the historic wooden old town.
 Old Rauma is not only one of UNESCO’s World Heritage Sites, but also a lively neighbourhood where some 700 people live their everyday life in these old wooden houses.
 Every single house in Old Rauma has its history, name and story.

 And a lovely yard that is usually closed by gates.